-First, I wrote about some of the issues with the communities formed by guys who lose or aren’t succeeding with women in “The appeal of ‘pickup’ or ‘game’ or ‘The Redpill’ is a failure of education and socialization.”
-That’s a good place to start.
-My essay on Clarice Thorn’s underrated Confessions of a Pickup Artist Chaser is also good.
+First, I wrote about some of the issues with the communities formed by guys who lose or aren’t succeeding with women in “The appeal of ‘pickup’ or ‘game’ or ‘The Redpill’ is a failure of education and socialization” and Confessions of a Pickup Artist Chaser.

-Second, note that almost anyone in the communities you’re referencing ends up in them because they’ve failed in sense.
-The people—and by people I mostly mean “guys”—who are succeeding or at least satisfied don’t find themselves there.
-Always keep that in mind when dealing with any conglomeration of people, especially when they come bearing extreme grievances.
-I’m not the first person to observe that the hardest core feminists and hardest core Red Pillers are more alike in tone and stridency than they’re like normal people who are otherwise curious.
+Second, men in the communities you’re referencing ends up in them because they’ve failed in sense.
+I am not the first to observe that the hardest core feminists and hardest core Red Pillers are more alike in tone and stridency than they’re like normal people who are curious.

-Speaking of normal people, there are some readers and writers who are mostly intellectually interested in the matters discussed by the communities, or who are successful but curious about why they’re successful, but they’re the minority.
-Everyone else is there to work out their shit.
-Almost no one will acknowledge this, which is a bad sign.
-In many domains it’s a bad idea to take advice without knowing something of the person giving the advice, what their interests are, so and forth.
+Some readers and writers are mostly intellectually interested in the matters discussed by the communities.
+In many domains, it’s a bad idea to take advice without knowing something of the person giving the advice, what their interests are, so and forth.
 Taking advice from a pseudonymous stranger on the Internet who knows nothing of you and your life, while you know nothing or them or there life, is… unwise.
 As Gildor says in The Fellowship of the Ring:

 ” ‘… The choice is yours: to go or wait.’
 [Gildor said.]